 So ordinary now, so safe, this black man for whom a revolutionary’s desperate death had been prophesied.
 I had known him only from his younger photographs.
 He was now forty-nine and almost bald; what hair he had was gray.
 There was something Chinese, placid, about his eyes and cheekbones; he looked very patient.
 His eyebrows were thin, like penciled arcs, and his hooded eyes were quiet.

 Seeing Cleaver paraded around like a defeated, conquered aborigine struck Naipaul hard, opening up deep raw wounds: that of a colonized, backwater, dark-skinned twerp whose only way out of Trinidad was through Tory England, his conquerors.

-Although a reactionary, Naipaul was never a lackey like today’s right-wing “intellectuals”; he never shied away from describing about the brutality of colonialism (unlike bootlicking scum like Dinesh D’Souza, who never missed an opportunity to glorify his white right-wing masters for colonizing India, despite the tens of millions of Indians who died of famine in the Raj).
+Although a reactionary, Naipaul was never a lackey like today’s right-wing “intellectuals”; he never shied away from describing the brutality of colonialism (unlike bootlicking scum like Dinesh D’Souza, who never missed an opportunity to glorify his white right-wing masters for colonizing India, despite the tens of millions of Indians who died of famine in the Raj).